vxld100/ltc-volatility-forecasting/README.md

 Addressing the limitations of discrete-time models in handling irregular financial data, this thesis explores Liquid Time-Constant Networks
-(LTCs) – biologically- inspired neural networks operating in continuous time via ordinary differential equations – for daily volatility forecasting.
+(LTCs) – biologically-inspired neural networks operating in continuous time via ordinary differential equations – for daily volatility forecasting.
 This work evaluates LTCs against the